neroden/timetable_kit/README.rst

 One of the tools uses the LXML module to parse Amtrak's station web pages.

-It uses pdftk-java (command-line tool must be installed and in path) to sew single-page PDF timetables together into multi-page timetables.
-You don't need pdftk-java unless you want to make multi-page PDFs.
-You can also sew the pages together yourself using your preferred tool.

 It uses VIPS (libvips) (command-line tool must be installed and in path) so convert single-page PDF timetables to JPG.
 You don't need vips unless you want to make JPG output.
 You can also do this conversion yourself using your preferred tool.